January 19, 2023

 Misoprostol is the the second medication used in a medication abortion.
 It’s taken 1-2 days after mifepristone and causes uterine cramping to empty the uterus.
 When both mifepristone and misoprostol are taken together, they’re 98% effective in ending a pregnancy.

-Hey Jane makes taking the abortion medications safe and easy by connecting you with a medical provider in about 24-hours.
+Hey Jane makes taking the abortion medications safe and easy by connecting you with a medical provider in 1 business day.
 Hey Jane will make sure you’re eligible for a medication abortion and ship your FDA-approved abortion pills directly to your door (or to a PO box or post office for pick-up) so that you can have your abortion at home or wherever you feel most comfortable.

 Abortion advocates and providers are working to make online access to medication abortion simple and easier than ever before.
 While some states currently require a provider be physically present to prescribe abortion medications (and thus banning telehealth abortion care), many states have less restrictive laws and policies.
 To find the options available to you, you can check here.

 Hey Jane offers virtual office visits for people who are over 18 years old and are up to 10 weeks pregnant.
 Verify that you live in an eligible state here and speak with a licensed abortion provider via a secure chat or, if preferred, a video or phone appointment.
 A provider will review your health history and answer any of your questions about having a medication abortion.
 Once approved, you’ll receive your abortion medications in an unmarked box in 1-5 days, depending on your shipping method.

 Hey Jane offers text-support 7 days a week, from 10am to 8pm EST at (405) 342-3654.
 If you’re a current patient experiencing urgent medical concerns, we are available 24-hours a day.
 If you have remaining questions, check out our resources for support, as well as our FAQs for answers to common questions.